woo-j/OkapiBarcode/README.md

 - Update minimum Java runtime requirement from Java 7 to Java 8
 - Update build Java runtime from Java 8 to Java 17
 - Channel Code: fix `NullPointerException` when channel count not specified
+- Code 128: fix incorrect encoding of line feeds when combined with lowercase characters

 #### Okapi Barcode 0.3.3